Edgeberry/Edgeberry/sdk/README.md

-# Edgeberry Device Software Examples
+# Edgeberry Device Software SDKs

-This directory contains example integrations and tools for the Edgeberry Device Software.
+This directory contains SDK integrations and tools for the Edgeberry Device Software.

-## Python SDK (`python-sdk`)
+## Python SDK (`python`)

 Python SDK for interfacing applications with Edgeberry Device Software via D-Bus.
 Provides a simple Pythonic API for sending telemetry, managing application state, and interacting with the device.